Volunteering at YAS

 Supportive partnerships between home and school contribute to the success of our school.
 We value parent and community involvement in a range of formal and informal ways.
 Below is a list of ways you can volunteer in our school:

 The Reading Café - held in the Library every Thursday from 8:30 - 9:00 am

 Class Room Reading

-And any other areas you can offer your special talents.
-We welcome all volunteers regularly or for one off events.
+and any other areas you can offer your special talents.
+We welcome all volunteers either on a regular basis or for one off events.

 Do any of these areas sound interesting?
-If they do, please contact our Volunteer Coordinator or completed a Registration of Interest Form.
-For more information on volunteering with the Department for Education refer to https://www.education.sa.gov.au/search/volunteering
+If they do, please contact our Volunteer Coordinator, Trudy Noack at email@example.com.
+For more information on volunteering with the Department for Education please click HERE.

-The LAP Program is L.A.P. is a school-based mentoring programme relying on volunteer helpers to fulfil its task.
-Each volunteer works on a one-to-one basis once a week for about forty-five minutes – 1 hour with a child that has been matched to them and who has been identified as benefiting from assistance.
-The main aim of the volunteer is to support the development of the child's self-esteem.
-Volunteer (Mentors) come from all walks of life and can be parents, grandparents, old scholars, senior students and interested community members.
-They each bring with them many special talents skills and interests to share with their student, examples being craft, cooking, knitting, woodwork, computers, reading, helping with a special project, writing, spelling, photography, chess and board game enthusiast and the list goes on.
+The L.A.P.
+Mentoring Program is a school-based program relying on volunteers to fulfil its task.
+Each volunteer works one-to-one with a child each week for about forty-five minutes – 1 hour.
+The child has been carefully matched to the mentor and has been identified as benefiting from the program.
+The main aim of the volunteer mentor is to support the development of the child's self-esteem.
+Volunteer mentors come from all walks of life and can be interested community members, parents, grandparents, old scholars and senior students.
+They each bring with them many special talents skills and interests to share with their student, examples being craft, gardening, cooking, knitting, woodwork, computers, reading, helping with a special project, writing, spelling, photography, chess and board game enthusiast and the list goes on.

 We welcome you to come and discover what it feels like to work in a one-to-one learning environment.